Infrared Phonon Thermoreflectance in Polar Dielectrics: Abstract

 \section{Abstract}

 In this work, we investigate dielectric materials for thermoreflectance-based thermal sensing by extracting key optical parameters using temperature-dependent spectroscopic ellipsometry in the mid-infrared regime.
 Leveraging optical phonon resonances, we demonstrate that the thermoreflectance coefficients in polar dielectrics rival, and in some cases exceed by an order of magnitude, those observed in commonly used metals that are typically used as temperature transducers in thermoreflectance measurements.
-We introduce a transducer figure of merit (FOM) that combines pump absorption and probe reflectance modulation at different wavelengths.
-Our findings reveal that materials such as sapphire and aluminum nitride can outperform metals by up to two orders of magnitude.
+We introduce a transducer figure of merit (FOM) that combines pump absorption and probe reflectance modulation at different wavelengths, serving as a design-oriented screening metric for comparing thermoreflectance transducer performance across materials and spectral regions.
+Our results show that polar materials can exhibit performance up to eight times greater than that of metal transducers.
+To demonstrate practical capability, we perform transient thermoreflectance measurements on a 100 nm thermally grown SiO$_2$ film on silicon.
 These results position dielectric materials as compelling candidates for next-generation thermal metrology, broadening the design space for optical thermometry, with strong implications for high-resolution thermal mapping and characterization of layered device structures based on phonon probing.

 \onecolumngrid

 \twocolumngrid